Sometimes I usually try to

 There are plenty of rascals

 also.
-Either they have accompanied a person who sponsors them or just want to
+Either they have accompanied a person who sponsors them or just wants to

-‘yuo thing’ as one musician sang that ‘Tho Luro’.
+‘yuo thing’ as one musician sang ‘Tho Luro’.
 A middle aged man dazzles as

 he cavorts in styles that captures one’s attention.
 ‘Oketo long ei third floor’.